kristian-lange-tw/JATOS_docs/versioned_docs/version-3.7.1/Overview/Get-started.md

 1. **Download and import an example study**

-   1. Download one of the [Example Studies](/Example-Studies), e.g. the <Hl>Go- / No-Go Task</Hl> with jsPsych.
+   1. Download one of the [Example Studies](/Example-Studies), e.g. the **'Go- / No-Go Task'** with jsPsych.
 Do not unzip the downloaded file.

    1. Import the study into JATOS: Go to JATOS' GUI in your browser and click on <Hl>Import Study</Hl> in the header.
 Choose the .jzip (or .zip) file you just downloaded.
 The imported study should appear in the sidebar on the left.